Falieson/2018-typescript-graphql-react-fullstack/README.md

 ### React

 - [x] :dragon:  React 16+
-- [x] :space_invader: page reloads when a change is available
+- [x] :space_invader: page reloads when a change is available, exits when the server is closed
 - [ ] :space_invader: HMR reloads the changed code w/o refreshing the entire page
 - [ ] :space_invader: BrowserSync